 In my private life I won’t…

 - Compare or begrudge the successes, sales, or careers of others: The drive to compare is such a gut-level thing it’s sometimes hard to avoid.
 Some people are able to use comparison as a sort of motivation for their own work.
 Not me.
-Comparison leads to frustration and feelings of inadequacy…or feelings of superiority, neither of which benefits me.
+Comparison leads to frustration and feelings of inadequacy…or feelings of superiority, neither of which benefit me.
 My friends’ successes don’t somehow negatively reflect on my own efforts.
 Just because my career will unfold differently from someone else’s doesn’t make it wrong and shouldn’t make me bitter toward others’ success.

 In my writing life I will…